 Your doctor might be able to diagnose ringworm simply by looking at it.
-If the diagnosis isn't clear-cut, he or she may want to take some skin scrapings from the affected area so they can be examined under a microscope.
+Your doctor may take skin scrapings from the affected area so that they can be examined under a microscope.

-If over-the-counter treatments don't work, you may need prescription-strength antifungal medications — such as creams or lotions that you apply to the affected skin.
+If over-the-counter treatments don't work, you may need prescription-strength antifungal medications — such as a lotion, cream or ointment that you apply to the affected skin.
 If your infection is particularly severe or extensive, your doctor might prescribe antifungal pills.

 Lifestyle and home remedies